hkspm-yp/Astro-e-calendar/README.md

+# Astronomical Event list generator
+To generate a list of astronomical events within a specified time range and save it into an excel file.
+This excel file can be used as the Astro e-calander of the Hong Kong Space Museum

+To generate a list of astronomical events within a specified time range (e.g.: 1/1/2023 - 31/12/2023) and save it into an excel file.
+This excel file is made according to the Astro e-calander of the Hong Kong Space Museum.

+## How to run

 Download all the above files from the button “Code” -> Download ZIP.
 Unzip the folder and put all .py files under the same folder.

 Python programming language has to be installed to the computer.
 For simplify, user may install the Anaconda Distribution which includes the latest python versions and many useful python packages including jupyter, Numpy, pandas and Spyder, etc. To install Anaconda, please go to